STACK-ITEA-Project/jamsense/README.md

 JamSense can be found in [Contiki-NG toolchain] and [Contiki-NG for nRF52840].

+Unless explicitly stated otherwise, JamSense sources are distributed under the terms of the [3-clause BSD license](LICENSE.md).
+This license gives everyone the right to use and distribute the code, either in binary or source code format, as long as the copyright license is retained in the source code.

 ### Building JamSense

 Ensure all git submodules have been initialized: